-As I’ve mentioned before, creating meals also a spiritual thing for me.
-Cooking has been a huge therapeutic part of my life and it’s meditative to me to be one with the food.
+Creating meals is a spiritual practice for me.
+Cooking is the therapeutic part of my life and it’s meditative for me to be one with food.

-The creations I’ve been working with lately are summer items–beyond all other considerations– are salads.
-Salads can come in many different varieties and have their own personality –just like us.
-They can also be placed in ramekins, on skewers and Parmesan baskets instead of the typical boring glass bowl.
+The creations I’ve been working with lately are lighter items like salads.
+Salads come in many different varieties and have their own personality–just like us!
+They can also be placed in ramekins, on skewers, and in Parmesan baskets instead of the typical boring glass bowl.

 1. Classic Caesar

 Face it, who does not love a good Caesar salad?
-House-made garlicky and lemon infused dressing, giant crunchy croutons that came from real hands and small ovens and shaved Parmasano Reggiano.
+House-made garlicky and lemon-infused dressing, giant crunchy croutons that came from real hands, and small ovens and shaved Parmigiano Reggiano.
 A Caesar salad is always a hit and so easy to make in a pinch.

 Now upscale grocery stores make their own croutons and even Caesar dressing so you don’t have to rely on boxes of monosodium glutamate-filled bread cubes and bottled dressing.
 Throw some grilled chicken or shrimp in with the salad and let yourself be transcended.